Chris Sale: 2015

 Sale started the 2015 year on the disabled list due to a foot injury.
 He returned on April 12, pitching 6 innings with 8 strikeouts in a 6–2 victory over the Minnesota Twins.
 During a game against the Kansas City Royals on April 23, 2015, Sale was warned by home plate umpire Sam Holbrook after hitting Mike Moustakas with a pitch.
 Later on, Sale was involved in a bench-clearing brawl after his teammate Adam Eaton grounded out to Yordano Ventura.
 Sale was one of five players to be ejected for his role in the brawl as the White Sox lost to the Royals 2–3 in 13 innings.
 On April 25, Sale was suspended for 5 games.

 In a June 8 win over the Houston Astros, Sale struck out 14 batters.
 On June 19, Sale had his 5th consecutive game with 12 or more strikeouts, tying a major league record.
 Also, on June 19, Sale had his 6th consecutive game with 10 or more strikeouts.
 On June 30 against the St. Louis Cardinals, Sale struck out 12 batters to tie a major league record with his eighth consecutive start of 10 or more strikeouts.
 He shared the record with Pedro Martínez, who accomplished the feat while pitching for the Boston Red Sox in 1999.

 On October 2, versus the Detroit Tigers, Sale set the franchise record for number of strikeouts in a season.
 The previous record of 269 strikeouts in a season was held by Hall of Famer Ed Walsh in 1908.
-He accomplished the feat in 464 innings, while Sale's 270th strikeout came in the midst of his 203rd inning of 2015.
+He accomplished the feat in 464 innings, while Sale's 270th strikeout came amid his 203rd inning of 2015.
 He finished the season 13–11 with a 3.41 ERA, and led the majors in strikeouts per 9 innings (11.82) and hit by pitch (13).